Use this Japanese knot bag knitting pattern to make a small wristlet with an interesting closure.

-A Japanese knot bag, frequently made with recycled kimono fabric, is a small roundish bag with 2 handles.
+A Japanese knot bag is frequently made with recycled kimono fabric.
+It is a small roundish bag with 2 handles.
 The handles are usually of equal length and are carried with one handle over the other.
 This creates an interesting asymmetry and a closure that requires no extra accessories.

 Knitted Japanese Knot Bag

 Another way of making the Japanese knot bag is to knit it.

 I have chosen to design one handle shorter than the other.
 I have also decided to position the shorter handle in front of the longer one.
 The idea is to loop the shorter handle over the longer one to act as closure in front of the bag.
 The usual position is side by side.
-It means no extra accessories for closure is required.
+It means no extra accessories for closure are required.

 Finally, I have also used smaller-sized needles than was recommended for the yarn so that I get a firmer and sturdier knitted fabric.